sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 In their [Procurement in 2020 and Beyond](https://www.gartner.com/en/procurement-operations/trends/procurement-in-2020?) report, Gartner recommends 5 shifts regarding digital procurement.
 One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high-risk purchases.
 To ensure lines of business feel confident in taking this on, the process should be simplified and automated as much as possible.
-Simplifying GC procurement processes has long been identified as a need including the recommendation from the 2020 Red Tape Reduction Report of establishing “a fast track process for service contracts under $10,000”.
+Simplifying GC procurement processes has long been identified as a need, including the recommendation from the 2020 Red Tape Reduction Report of establishing “a fast track process for service contracts under $10,000”.

 Procurement in the GC is governed by a complex set of policies and procedures to protect the government and suppliers.
 The good news is that there is policy flexibility when it comes to LDV procurement.
 As part of an effort to explore significant and recurring issues in federal procurement, the Office of the Procurement Ombudsman released a report on [Low Dollar Value Contracting](http://opo-boa.gc.ca/documents/faiblevaleur-dollarvalue-eng.pdf) in 2019.
 In this report they advised that “The regulatory and policy framework for federal contracting allows federal organizations the flexibility to develop their own frameworks to govern LDV contracting.”
 Conversations with the folks working on the [procurement policy reset](https://www.gcpedia.gc.ca/wiki/Procurement_Policy_Division,_Treasury_Board_of_Canada_Secretariat/Policy_Suite_Reset) (internal GC link) at TBS have also confirmed that there is nothing in the current policy instruments that prevent establishing a simplified process for LDV purchases.